w1ne/modelika-webpage/_pages/about.md

 People are waiting alongside the conveyor belt.
 I am  on the checkout, looking at her from the top of the line.
 She bought some pork, yogurt, carrot juice.
 Our eyes met.
 She has breathtaking bright blue eyes.
 I want to see them everyday in the morning duvet.
 Eyes of the anticipated summer rain.
 We looked piercingly into each other for a few seconds.
-She looks away.
-She slowly helds out  hand and touched my throbbing...
+She looks away. <s>She slowly helds out hand and touched my throbbing </s>
 She wants to be approached.

 I said, thank you, to the cashier, good day, and left.